Types of Laptops Explained: 5 Categories and Their Differences

 - How long do I expect to keep this laptop?

-Once you answer those questions, the right laptop usually becomes obvious — regardless of which category it’s placed in.
+Once you answer those questions, the right type of laptop usually becomes much easier to identify — regardless of which category it is placed in.

 More expensive does not automatically mean better for your needs.